News

 • Are developing and rolling out educational and support-based diversity and equality resources.

-• Regularly host internal charity fundraisers, for a range of causes, including supporting LGBTQI rights and anti-racism.
+• Have hosted internal charity fundraisers for a range of causes, including supporting LGBTQI rights and anti-racism.

 • Will be removing personal identifiers from job applications going forwards, so that individuals are assessed purely on their skills and ability to perform the role.